Code-Institute-Submissions/Justwhittaker-PRO2-JustSnake-DecRefork/README.md

 Technologies Used
 languages - HTML5, CSS3, JQuery
-framework - Wireframe was done on Balsamiq href = libraries and other tools - Google fonts, PNGtree.com
+framework - Wireframe was done on Balsamiq libraries and other tools - Google fonts, PNGtree.com

 JQuery